TobiasLeifL/Gameplay-AI-systems/README.md

 - shared_ptr used for safety in a school project context (raw pointers or indexed references would typically be used in production)

 ---

+---
+### Math Library

+A lightweight template based math library written in C++ for development used.
+The goal was simplicity , readability and easy integration into the school engine code.

+### Notes
+- Header only template implementation
+---